azreasoners/cl-ste/README.md

-├── inference_trick.py      # The script to run inference trick for Sudoku problems ├── testBenchmark.sh        # The bash file to test all simple benchmark problems ├── problems                # The folder that includes multiple python scripts, one for each problem ├── data                    # The folder that includes all the data │   ├── hasy                # The operator dataset for apply2x2 problem from NeuroLog │   ├── palm_sudoku         # The sudoku dataset from RRN (Palm)
+├── inference_trick.py      # The script to run inference trick for Sudoku problems ├── testBenchmark.sh        # The bash file to test all simple benchmark problems ├── problems                # The folder that includes multiple python scripts, one for each problem ├── sudoku_gnn              # The folder that includes the codes for Sudoku-GNN experiments │   ├── rrn                 # The folder for RRN experiments │   ├── gnn                 # The folder for typical GNN experiments ├── data                    # The folder that includes all the data │   ├── hasy                # The operator dataset for apply2x2 problem from NeuroLog │   ├── palm_sudoku         # The sudoku dataset from RRN (Palm)